semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 This will interpret metavariable values found in code as octal, so `0700` will be detected, but `0400` will not.

-Second, `strip: bool` makes Semgrep extract the first group of digits when a string is matched.
+Second, `strip: bool`.
+When a string is matched with this set to `true`, Semgrep extracts the first group of digits.
+This is just a shortcut to replace any metavar usage such as `$X` with `int(digits($X))` in the comparison.
-For example, `strip`:
+For example:

 <iframe src="https://semgrep.dev/embed/editor?snippet=AlqB" border="0" frameBorder="0" width="100%" height="435"></iframe>

-This will remove quotes (`'`, `"`, and `` ` ``) from both ends of the metavariable content.
-So `"2147483648"` will be detected but `"2147483646"` will not.
+This removes quotes (`'`, `"`, and `` ` ``) from both ends of the metavariable content.
+So `"2147483648"` is detected but `"2147483646"` is not.
 This is useful when you expect strings to contain integer or float data.
-It will also remove any other non-digit characters.
-This lets you match a string like `"12px"` and compare against the number `12` from within that string.
+It also removes any other non-digit characters.
+This enables you to match a string like `"12px"` and compare against the number `12` from within that string.

 ### `pattern-not`